erin-noe-payne/scheming/README.md

 ```

 # Changelog

+## v2.1.5
+ - Update docs with unwatch, better explanation of Mixed types.
+ - Update browser build so that lodash is not included.
+Lodash is already listed as a bower dependency, and this drops the size of the deliverable significantly. **NOTE** In most cases this should be a non-breaking change.
+However, if you are using scheming without using bower-main-files or similar, you may need to add a `<script>` tag to your html to include lodash on your page.

 ## v2.1.4
  - Set bower lodash dependency to `2.x || 3.x` to reduce bower version conflicts on the client.
 Because they suck.